Aquifer Storage and Recovery Documents

 This legislatively mandated report provides a status update on ASR projects during the 1997-1999 biennium.

-In 1995, the 75th Texas Legislature directed TWDB to prepare a biannual report on pilot aquifer storage and retrieval projects.
+In 1995, the 75th Texas Legislature directed TWDB to prepare a biannual report on pilot aquifer storage and recovery projects.
 The report includes an update on the progress of authorized pilot projects, results of TWDB studies, and anticipated appropriations from general revenues necessary to investigate other aquifers.
 The report also provides an overview of the ASR process and its historical and potential use in Texas.

 Aquifer Storage and Recovery in Texas: 2015, June 2015, Matt Webb, TWDB